Dylan-B-Johnson/particle-simulator/README.md

-# Elastic Collision Particle Simulator
+# 2D Elastic Collision Particle Simulator
-All collisions are elastic and conserve energy.
+All collisions are elastic and conserve kenetic energy and momentum.
 Particles deflect off of the walls of the screen accurately.
+Increasing the raddius of a particle also increases its mass (proportional to the radius squared).
 ## To Use:

 * Run the evolve.py file.